 A good ride on toy will give a toddler many hours of pleasure.
 In fact they quite often end up as an alternative chair for them.
 The kind that have a little storage space under the seat are always popular as toddlers love to hide things in their.
 Ones with an extra section that pulls along behind are great too.

 A ride on toy also doesn’t have to have wheels.
 If you’re short of space, an animal bouncer can be a great ride option.
 If you want a ride on toy that you’ll get use out of for a long time then a swivel and ride could be a good option, your toddler will probably just use their feet to start with but as they get older will be able to move it using the swivel movement.
+You can also check out my guide to choosing ride on toys.

 I know a lot of parents hate it, but play doh is one of the great toys for toddlers.
 Weather it’s shop bought or homemade, it supports fine motor skill development, creativity, colour awareness and understanding materials.
 If you really can’t stand the mess, make it an outdoor activity for the summer.